SillyTavern/SillyTavern-Docs/Usage/Core Concepts/CFG.md

 The main change is that character CFG is removed and a checkbox called `Use Character CFG Scales` is present in the chat CFG dropdown.
 This allows for the current character's guidance scale to be used instead of whatever the chat CFG scale is set to.

-The main utility for this feature is to alter the scale based on each character's individual needs.
+The main utility of this feature is to alter the scale based on each character's individual needs.

 In addition, checking the `Character Negatives` box in prompt cascading will append the independent character negative prompts along with the chat ones (if enabled).